 I should say that Sri Gouri Priya is a great find and she almost matches Manikandan in exhibiting her emotions well, especially in the scene where she breaks down over phone as she talks to Manikandan's mother, deftly portraying her helplessness.
 Kanna Ravi and all the other supporting actors play their roles well, though not much of a meat in any of their's, which the director could have worked upon.

 Prabhuram Vyas could potentially become another GVM in handling love stories, as in many places he has wielded the story in a very causal and realistic manner.
 For instance, in one particular scene, with the way the movie was going, I almost decided that hero's mother would die in the next few scenes, as the preluding scenes in any other typical movie would have led to that, but the director surprises the audience with his approach.
 In some places, he has carefully avoided overloaded drama and toned down reactions, replacing words with subtle gestures, thereby, making it natural and relatable to the audience.
 The fact that the lovers were in a six-year relationship and the realisation on the part of the female lead, questioning whether she has got any feelings for Manikandan at all, was something that the audience would find difficult to digest, as it would have been for the male lead.
 All of these subtleties were well captured by the director.
-The movie's climax is also very light hearted without any stereotypical ending, clearly signalling how the lovers grown up, highlighting that even love undergoes maturation.
+The movie's climax is also very light hearted without any stereotypical ending, clearly signalling how the lovers have grown up, highlighting that even love undergoes maturation.
 Kudos to the director for portraying such a nuanced, matured and emotional love story!!

 Sean Roldan's music perfectly complements the intensity of the screenplay and the songs are well placed and are soothing to the ears.
 I particularly liked the track "Ezhuda Kadhaiyo", whose lyircs is also well written.